asyamak/groupie-tracker-searchbar/README.md

 # GROUPIE-TRACKER  SEARCH BAR

-is a project  main task is unparse data from a given API and manipulate received data into a site
+project's  main task is unparse data from a given API and manipulate received data into a site

 ## To initialize project :